quicwg/base-drafts/draft-ietf-quic-transport.md

 : The initial maximum bidirectional streams parameter contains the initial maximum number of bidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
-If this parameter is absent or zero, bidirectional streams cannot be created until a MAX_STREAMS frame is sent.
-Setting this parameter is equivalent to sending a MAX_STREAMS ({{frame-max-streams}}) of the corresponding type immediately after completing the handshake.
+If this parameter is absent or zero, the peer cannot open bidirectional streams until a MAX_STREAMS frame is sent.
+Setting this parameter is equivalent to sending a MAX_STREAMS ({{frame-max-streams}}) of the corresponding type with the same value.

 initial_max_streams_uni (0x0008):

 : The initial maximum unidirectional streams parameter contains the initial maximum number of unidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
-If this parameter is absent or zero, unidirectional streams cannot be created until a MAX_STREAMS frame is sent.
-Setting this parameter is equivalent to sending a MAX_STREAMS ({{frame-max-streams}}) of the corresponding type immediately after completing the handshake.
+If this parameter is absent or zero, the peer cannot open unidirectional streams until a MAX_STREAMS frame is sent.
+Setting this parameter is equivalent to sending a MAX_STREAMS ({{frame-max-streams}}) of the corresponding type with the same value.

 A server MUST include the following transport parameter if it sent a Retry
 packet: